tldr-pages/tldr/pages/common/aws-lambda.md

 # aws lambda

-> CLI for AWS lambda.
+> Use AWS Lambda, a compute service for running code without provisioning or managing servers.
 > More information: <https://docs.aws.amazon.com/cli/latest/reference/lambda/>.

 - Run a function: